Vyral/quincy-smith/_posts/2020-01-20-what-the-latest-numbers-tell-us-about-2019s-finish.md

 {% include youtube.html %}

 Welcome to 2020\!
-I hope that 2019 was your best year to date, you had a wonderful holiday season, and you’re 2020 is even more blessed.&nbsp;
+I hope that 2019 was your best year to date, you had a wonderful holiday season, and your 2020 is even more blessed.&nbsp;

 We just finished our first company sales meeting of the new year where we took a deep dive into the latest statistics.
 We’ve been working toward a clearer forecast for what’s ahead in 2020 by comparing what happened in the 2019 market to years prior.&nbsp;